ltskinner/machine-learning/books/information_geometry_applications/_DICTIONARY.md

 - `closed set`
   - a set which contains all its `limit points`
   - do NOT confuse with a closed manifold
+- `bounded set`
+  - a set is called bounded if all of its points are within a certain distance of each other
+  - the word "bounded" makes no sense in a general topological space without a corresponding metric
 - `limit points` aka `accumulation point` aka `cluster point`
   - a cluster point of a set S in a topological space XL is:
   - a point x that can be "approximated" by points of S in the sense that every neighbourhood of x contains a point of S other than x itself